Sasural Genda Phool: Plot

 Ishaan meets with an accident.
 He loses the memory of the past two years of his life, thus forgetting Suhana and his marriage to her.
 Suhana stays in the Kashyap house as Shashikala, Disha's friend.
 After being around "Shashikala", Ishaan feels connected to her but cannot pursue her because she is married.
-During this time, Ishwar returns to India and bumps into his father and Shailaja, who fail to acknowledge him.
+During this time, Ishwar returns to India, after failed attempts to contact his family, and one fine day, he bumps into his father and Shailaja, where Dadaji refuses to acknowledge him, and threatens to take action on him, as he tries apologizing to Shailaja.

 While the elders of the family get the news of Ishwar's return, Dadiji begs Dadaji to forgive Ishwar, much to the family's shock, thereby compelling Dadaji to take stern action on anyone who tries contacting Ishwar.

 After a few hilarious turns, Ishaan decides to marry Shashikala, come what may.
 At the wedding altar, he reveals that he has regained his memory, thanks to tripping over a bench that Suhana had overturned in a fit of anger.
+Not much after this incident, a fateful meeting at the temple between Dadiji and Ishwar takes place, where Ishwar begs his mother’s forgiveness but to no avail, where she reminds him that he’s more accountable to Shailaja.

 Disha is depressed as she learns of her inability to conceive a child, which comes as a shocker for the family wondering why the matter was hidden from them.
-Suhana finds a baby in the park and brings it home, suggesting Disha, to adopt her.
+Suhana finds a baby girl in the park and brings her home, suggesting that Disha adopt her.
 Everyone is surprised and touched by this gesture.
-As the baby named Khushi by the family makes an impact on them, it starts affecting Suhana and Ishaan's married life as Suhana ignores Ishaan to attend to Khushi.
+As the baby named Khushi by the family makes an impact on them, it starts affecting Suhana and Ishaan's married life as Suhana ignores Ishaan to take care of Khushi.
 But troubles attack the Kashyap family threefold - Ilesh is found guilty of bribery and money laundering.
 His company refuses to recognize him as an employee.
 Also, Khushi's birth parents turn up and the family tearfully hands over the baby to her parents.
 What makes it worse is that the family gets a shocker to know that Ishwar is back in Delhi, from Inder and Panna, after paying him a visit, and Shailaja meeting Ishwar secretly, on Dadiji's insistence, much to Dadaji and Alok's displeasure.